sutoiku/puffin/docs/Pipeline Engine.md

 # Pipeline Engine

-PuffinDB embeds a powerful engine for the execution of **incremental and observable data pipelines** offering the following features:
+PuffinDB embeds a powerful engine for the execution of **incremental and observable data pipelines**:

 - Integration with data lakes like [Iceberg](https://iceberg.apache.org/), [Delta Lake](https://delta.io/), and [Hudi](https://hudi.apache.org/)
 - Execution of multi-step data transformation pipelines orchestred by [Redis](https://redis.io/)